 All redbuds provide fall color with first frost and are attractive in naturalized settings.
 Do any pruning in dormant season or after bloom.Cercis occidentalis

-Native to California, Arizona, Utah, but predominantly found in California foothills below 4,000 ft.
-Shrub or small tree 10 to 18 ft. tall and wide; usually produces several trunks from base.
+Native to California, Arizona, Utah, but predominantly found in the California foothills below 4,000 ft.
+Shrub or small tree grows to 10–18 ft. tall and wide; usually produces several trunks from the base.
 Provides all-year interest.
 Magenta flowers bloom in spring; handsome blue-green, 3-in. leaves, notched or rounded at tip, and newly forming magenta seedpods adorn branches in summer.
 Foliage turns light yellow or red in fall, and bare branches holding reddish brown seedpods are picturesque in winter.
 Best floral display comes in areas with some winter chill.
 Resistant to oak root fungus.
 Very drought tolerant; excellent for seldom-watered banks.

 Native to South Africa, where it grows in disturbed areas such as along roads.
 Grows to 1 1/2 ft. tall...

 Sword-shaped leaves in an upright clump about 2 ft. wide.
 Foliage is delightfully fragrant when bruise...

 From the Mediterranean region.
 Old-fashioned favorites, with narrow gray-green leaves and profuse, ere...